miigotu/dash-to-panel/README.md

 ##
 ### Volunteers needed!

 This extension could be even better with your help!
 Any items in the issue tracker labelled `help wanted` or `good first issue` are up for grabs.
-For more info, see the [Contributing wiki page](https://github.com/jderose9/dash-to-panel/wiki/Contributing).
+For more info, see the [Contributing wiki page](https://github.com/miigotu/dash-to-panel/wiki/Contributing).

 ##
 ### Credits

+This extension is developed and maintained by [@miigotu](https://github.com/miigotu).
-This extension is developed and maintained by [@jderose9](https://github.com/jderose9) and [@charlesg99](https://github.com/charlesg99).
+It is shamelessly forked from the original dash-to-panel developed and maintained by [@jderose9](https://github.com/jderose9) and [@charlesg99](https://github.com/charlesg99)

 Significant portions of code in this extension were derived from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html).